 For nearly four years their company had to face questions from customers about this review.
 RCC Web Media Agency immediately started an intense reputation management service.
 In only three months’ time, the ROR was on the 4th page of Google.
-Needless to say, Client A client was very happy!
+Needless to say, the Client, A client was very happy!

 DIY Reputation Management, Ripoff Report Removal, and Negative Review Solutions

 Here is the do-it-yourself guide to Ripoff Report and Reputation Management.
 Please note, this is part of our Online Reputation Management service.
-It should work for most websites.
+It should work on most websites.